agilehoundco/Agilehoundco.github.io/README.md

 Hello, I am Mari (Marie-Louise), I’m an Agile Project Manager, Scrum Master, and Agile Coach with 10+ years leading enterprise transformations across cloud, cybersecurity, healthcare, life sciences, and insurance.
 I turn complex programs into predictable delivery—removing impediments, coaching collaboration, and building resilient, high-performing teams.

-Most recently I worked in a Cybersecurity Division, and was Coach/Scrum Master for network/cloud security teams, other deparments under the CISO and worked with vendors like Accenture and Wiz to deliver initiatives at scale.
-My sweet spot is bridging Agile leadership with security & cloud programs.
+Most recently I worked in a Cybersecurity Division, for a large US company, and was the Coach/Scrum Master for network/cloud security teams, other deparments under the CISO and worked with vendors like Accenture and Wiz to deliver initiatives at scale.
+My sweet spot is bridging Agile concepts with security & cloud programs.

 Recognized as a self-motivated servant leader, with strong Emotional Intelligence, Communication Skills, Time Management, and Interpersonal Skills, adept at guiding organizations and cross-functional software teams through Agile adoption and maturity using Scrum, Kanban, XP, and SAFe frameworks, with a proven ability to transition teams from Waterfall or ad hoc practices to predictable, efficient delivery